-- kosher salt: to season the ground chicken or ground turkey
+- kosher salt: to season the ground chicken or turkey

 - goat cheese (soft, not hard): adds tanginess and creaminess to the meatballs

 Note: while I love panko breadcrumbs, I do not recommend them in meatballs.
 The texture is too coarse.
 I prefer meatballs that are tender throughout and have a softer texture.
 Fresh breadcrumbs, however, will work fine!

 Baking versus stove top

 When it comes to meatballs, I always prefer to cook mine in an oven.
 Less standing around, less mess, less of a pain overall.
 I suggest either broiling (for my no-fail method, check out these meatballs) or roasting.
 For a simple sheet pan dinner, add vegetables to the tray with your meatballs.
 Here, I’ve added 2 bell peppers and a medium red onion.
 Essentially you want vegetables that require approximately the same cook time as the meatballs.
 Bonus: they soak up residual liquid released from the meatballs.
 That’s extra flavor for your veggies!

 Chicken meatballs will cook for 13-15 minutes at 450F, or until the internal temperature has reached 165F.